pretix/pretix-docs/docs/tutorial/products.md

 ![Page titled 'Modify product: Sticker', the 'Variations' tab is open, showing settings for the 'Standard' variant: Variation (name), default and original price, description.](../assets/screens/products/products.png "Product variations screenshot")

 After having created all the admission products we need, we will now create a sticker product with multiple variants: purple, black, and glitter.
+It is not possible to edit a product without variations into a product with multiple variations.
-For that, we will navigate to the products page and click the :btn-icon:fontawesome-solid-plus: Create a new product: button.
+Therefore, we will navigate to the products page and click the :btn-icon:fontawesome-solid-plus: Create a new product: button.
 We will name the product "Sticker", set it to "Non-admission product" and put it in the "Extras" category.
 Under "Product variations", we will select "Product with multiple variations".
 We will set the default price to €5.00.